nathabee/PomoloBee/documentation/App_Structure.md

 📌 **Key Responsibilities:**
 - Fetch errors from `/logs/errors.json` stored in Jetpack DataStore.
 - Group logs by date or component.
-- Add a drawer entry if `DebugMode` is enabled.
+- Add a drower entry if `DebugMode` is enabled.

 ---